Software

 Annotation metadata

-Field metadata (Supp.
-4) should be used to populate a unique sample code for each sample and annotation set.
+Field metadata (Table 2) should be used to populate a unique sample code for each sample and annotation set.
 Time on the seabed should be annotated to provide a start time for the stereo-BRUV deployment period.
 It is important that the link between annotations and imagery are maintained.

 Abundance estimates

 We recommend all fish be identified to the lowest taxonomic level possible.
 The standard metric of abundance is MaxN, the maximum number of individuals of a given species present in a single video frame (Priede et al. 1994).
 MaxN is widely used for BRUVs (Whitmarsh et al. 2017) conservative, and ensures that no individual is counted more than once (Schobernd, Bacheler & Conn 2013) It has frequently been suggested that MaxN underestimates both small and large-bodied individuals, whereas the only study so far to evaluate this has found MaxN provides a representative sample of size-distributions (Coghlan et al. 2017).
-Syncronise left and right cameras to allow the analyst to determine the range of fish in the field of view and ensure they are within a predefined distance from the cameras.
+Synchronise left and right cameras to allow the analyst to determine the range of fish in the field of view and ensure they are within a predefined distance from the cameras.
 Typically, fish are counted within a maximum distance of 8 m, beyond which length estimates are likely to be inaccurate unless specialist calibrations have been conducted.
 Annotations of the current MaxN may be updated when individual fish are more clearly visible, and therefore easier to measure, by taking photogrammetric measurements of individual body length at the last MaxN annotated.
+Please see the Annotation guides on the CheckEM website for a step by step guide.

 Body-size measurements

 Synchronised and calibrated stereo-video streams are used to accurately measure body size.
 All individuals of each species should be measured at their MaxN.
 We recommend measuring fork length rather than total length, as it is more easily definable across a range of species.
 Biomass estimates typically rely on total length, but fork length to total length conversions can be used to complete these calculations (Froese & Pauly 2019).
 For species where total length can be unreliable or there is no definable fork, body size is estimated using other measures (e.g. disk length for rays).
 Photogrammetric length measurements are typically made with some degree of error, which can be minimised by measuring individuals when they are as close to cameras as possible with both the nose and the tail-fork clearly visible, still or slowly moving, at an angle less than 45° perpendicular to the cameras.
-Defining cut-offs for measurement error across projects will help to maintain accurate and precise body-size estimates, we provide recommended stereo-measurement length rules for EventMeasure in Supp.
-5 below.
+Defining cut-offs for measurement error across projects will help to maintain accurate and precise body-size estimates, we provide recommended stereo-measurement length rules for EventMeasure in Table 4.
 If fish cannot be measured within these parameters, a ‘3D point’ may be used for annotation, which records the 3D location of the fish to ensure it is within the sampling area (Harvey et al. 2004).
 To create a relative abundance metric standardised to a consistent sample area, abundance should be summed from the lengths and 3D points at the MaxN for each species.
 For biomass estimates, 3D points provide a basis for extrapolating a median length value to fish that could not be measured (Wilson et al. 2018).
 When large tightly packed schools are encountered, fish that cannot be measured should have 3D points.
 When lengths or 3D points are not possible for every fish, multiple individuals can be assigned to a single length or 3D point, but care should be taken to represent the range of body sizes within a school.
+Please see the Annotation guides on the CheckEM website for a step by step guide.

 Name Data Units